 Email campaigning is the traditional form of marketing that has been a part of digital marketing ever since we can remember.
 9 out of 10 marketers use email marketing to distribute content organically.

-But all marketers would agree on the challenges they face to move the receivers’ attention and keep them engaged with the brand.
+But all marketers would agree on their challenges to move the receivers’ attention and keep them engaged with the brand.
 They can now overcome this fear by leveraging consumer-generated content in their email campaigning.

-UGC is not branded; it is created by different individuals adding their dash of individuality to each content, helping brands serve some unique visuals to the email receivers in each email.
+UGC is not branded; it is created by different individuals adding their individuality to each content, helping brands serve some unique visuals to the email receivers in each email.

 UGC in email marketing helps brands leverage content beyond social media, fulfill the visual appetite of the users, activate abandoned carts, and improve the email engagement rate.
 Most importantly, create a two-way interactive flow between the brand and its audience.

-How, Dune London incorporated UGC in their email marketing featuring their ‘Your Style’ gallery saw 55% more click-throughs when compared to previous emails not featuring user generated content, this drove a six-hold hike in their revenue.
+How Dune London incorporated UGC in their emails featuring their ‘Your Style’ gallery saw 55% more click-throughs when compared to previous emails not featuring user created content, this drove a six-hold hike in their revenue.

 7. Promote Employee-Generated Content (EGC)

 In their efforts to attract quality talent, Chipotle uses EGC to build trust and boost conversions by simply reposting what their existing employees have to say.
-This practice also effectively reduces the efforts and costs incurred by the brands in the hiring process.
+This practice also effectively reduces the efforts and costs incurred by the brands in hiring.

 85% of the user are found to be more influenced by the UGC than the content made by the brands directly.Adweek